 After you’ve been in Huffkins tea rooms, make sure you pay a visit to the bakery.
 In here, they have all sorts of baked goods to buy and souvenirs like pinnies, oven gloves and cooking wares.

-Another great thing is you get 10% off anything in store with proof of receipt from the tea rooms.
+Another great thing is you get 10% off anything in-store with proof of receipt from the tea rooms.
 So, hold onto it!
-You can also buy them online via their website.

 It’s also great as a ‘gram prop – there was no stopping me after I got my cute union jack one.